SebastianToporsch/2020-Abgabe01-Muehlbacher-Toporsch-Weigl/README.md

 #### It has the following sublclasses:
  1. VodkaLongDrink

-    Creates a drink that is a LongDrink containing Vodka.
+    Creates a drink that represents a LongDrink containing Vodka.

  2. VodkaShot